7.3 Values and Ethics for Interprofessional Practice

 • Maintain competence in one’s own profession appropriate to scope of practice.

 Nursing, medical, and other health professional programs typically educate students in “silos” with few opportunities to collaboratively work together in the classroom or in clinical settings.
 However, after being hired for their first job, these graduates are thrown into complex clinical situations and expected to function as part of the team.
-One of the first steps in learning how to function as part of an effective interprofessional team is to value each health care professional’s contribution to quality, patient-centered care.
+One of the first steps in learning how to function as part of an effective interprofessional team is to value each health care professional’s contribution to quality, client-centered care.
 Mutual respect and trust are foundational to effective interprofessional working relationships for collaborative care delivery across the health professions.
 Collaborative care also honors the diversity reflected in the individual expertise each profession brings to care delivery.[4]

 Cultural diversity is a term used to describe cultural differences among clients, family members, and health care team members.
 While it is useful to be aware of specific traits of a culture, it is just as important to understand that each individual is unique, and there are always variations in beliefs among individuals within a culture.
 Nurses should, therefore, refrain from making assumptions about the values and beliefs of members of specific cultural groups.[5]
 Instead, a better approach is recognizing that culture is not a static, uniform characteristic but instead realizing there is diversity within every culture and in every person.
 The American Nurses Association (ANA) defines cultural humility as, “A humble and respectful attitude toward individuals of other cultures that pushes one to challenge their own cultural biases, realize they cannot possibly know everything about other cultures, and approach learning about other cultures as a lifelong goal and process.”[6]
 It is imperative for nurses to integrate culturally responsive care into their nursing practice and interprofessional collaborative practice.

-• A nurse is working in a long-term care environment with several assistive personnel (AP) who work closely with the residents providing personal cares and have excellent knowledge regarding their baseline status.
-Today, after helping Mrs. Smith with her morning bath, one of the APs tells the nurse, “Mrs. Smith doesn’t seem like herself today.
+• A nurse is working in a long-term care environment with several unlicensed assistive personnel (UAP) who work closely with the residents providing personal cares and have excellent knowledge regarding their baseline status.
+Today, after helping Mrs. Smith with her morning bath, one of the UAPs tells the nurse, “Mrs. Smith doesn’t seem like herself today.
 She was very tired and kept falling asleep while I was talking to her, which is not her normal behavior.”
 The nurse immediately assesses Mrs. Smith and confirms her somnolescence and confirms her vital signs are within her normal range.
 The nurse reviews Mrs. Smith’s chart and notices that a new prescription for furosemide was started last month but no potassium supplements were ordered.
-The nurse notifies the provider of the patient’s change in status and receives an order for lab work including an electrolyte panel.
+The nurse notifies the provider of the client’s change in status and receives an order for lab work including an electrolyte panel.
 The results indicate that Mrs. Smith’s potassium level has dropped to an abnormal level, which is the likely cause of her fatigue and somnolescence.
 The provider is notified, and an order is received for a potassium supplement.
-The nurse thanks the AP for recognizing and reporting Mrs. Smith’s change in status and successfully preventing a poor patient outcome such as a life-threatening cardiac dysrhythmia.
+The nurse thanks the AP for recognizing and reporting Mrs. Smith’s change in status and successfully preventing a poor client outcome such as a life-threatening cardiac dysrhythmia.

 Read Ten Lessons in Collaboration.
 Although this is an older publication, it provides ten lessons to consider in collaborative relationships and practice.
 The discussion reflects many components of collaboration that have been integral to nursing practice in interprofessional teamwork and leadership.